Our Range of Breast Pumps in Sri Lanka

 - Use an alcohol-based hand sanitizer.

-- Clean breast shields, pumps, power dials, and the container will a disinfectant.
+- Clean breast shields, pumps, power dials, and the container with a disinfectant.

 - Make sure that pumping is not painful or uncomfortable.